ribeirompl/linux_mint_fresh_install/README.md

 # Linux Mint 19.3 Cinnamon setup script
-## NB: A folder containing the settings files for the various applets on the panel bar still needs to be added before the script is functional.

 A script for setting my favourite settings and installing applications onto a fresh Linux Mint installation.